Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Authby/README.md

 ---
 ## Enumeration

-Enumeration began with a comprehensive network scan to expose any open ports and sevices and identify attack vectors
+Enumeration began with a comprehensive network scan to expose any open ports and services and identify attack vectors
 ```
 nmap 192.168.178.46 -sCV -A -p-
 ```